bwarman16/EasyCart/Deliverables/implementation_1.md

 **Approved By:** Jack Decker\
 **Print Screen:** Screen with search box that allows you to search for a recipe

-**Requirements:** As a developer we need to be able to use the spoonacular api and take the recipes and put it into the target API so that it can show its availability
+**Requirements:** As a developer we need to be able to use the spoonacular api and take the recipes and put it into the target API so that it can show its availability.\
 **Issue:** [https://github.com/bwarman16/EasyCart/issues/16](https://github.com/bwarman16/EasyCart/issues/16)\
 **Pull Request:** [https://github.com/bwarman16/EasyCart/pull/11](https://github.com/bwarman16/EasyCart/pull/11)\
 **Implemented By:** Michael Nelson\